-To the right of the Live image view window there are several functions that adjust the presentation of the captured image (see image to the right).
+To the right of the Live image view window there are multiple functions that adjust the presentation of the live image (see image to the right).
 Blue functions are active while gray functions are inactive.
-All adjustments will be present in exported movies and images.

 View in 3D displays the image in 3D.
 To flip and move a holographic 3D image, click, hold and drag the image using the right mouse button on the image.